cradle mountain trophy

 14. Nutrition and Hydration

 14.1.
-The Cool Ideas Cradle Mountain Trophy will take place at the end of October.
-It could be very hot so please ensure that you have appropriate clothing and hydration.
+The Cool Ideas Cradle Mountain Trophy will take place in early June.
+It could be very cold so please ensure that you have appropriate clothing and hydration.

 14.2.
 Riders must ensure that they keep themselves properly hydrated and carry sufficient nutrition for at least 45km of riding.